adamsilver/fdpb/01-a-registration-form.md

 Also, some labels contain a lot of text which causes it to wrap onto multiple lines which would disrupt the visual rhythm if placed next to the control.

 While you should aim to keep labels terse, it's not always possible.
-So, using a pattern that accomodates varying content - by positioning labels above the control - is a good strategy.
+So, using a pattern that accomodates varying content—by positioning labels above the control—is a good strategy.

 ### Look, Size And Space